aldettinger/camel-quarkus-workshop/README.md

 If you have issues using the `quarkus-maven-plugin`, the fallback would be to generate the project graphically, as below:
  + Navigate to [code.quarkus.io](https://code.quarkus.io/)
+ + On the top of the page, select the right release stream `3.2`
  + Fill in the `Artifact` field with value `part-1-dev-mode`
  + In the `Filters` field, add the required extension `camel-quarkus-platform-http`
  + Check the box `Camel Platform HTTP`